 As much as you need to consider which products to put in your store, you also need to pay careful attention to how you present them.
 In fact, it could be argued that you should consider how you’re going to display your items even before deciding on your final product assortment.

 The retail displays you use aren’t just there for decoration.
 They all have a specific purpose.
 By the way, before we go any further, it needs to be said that when we mention ‘retail displays’, we’re referring to all types from your window displays to your displays in-store.

 Your window displays, for example, are there to draw your customer into your stores.
-Imagine someone walks past your store and sees a product that they realise they need.
+Imagine someone walking past your store and seeing a product that they realise they need.
 They thus walk into your store to make the purchase.
-Without that window display, though, they wouldn’t necessary have realised that they needed that product.
+Without that window display, though, they wouldn’t necessarily have realised that they needed that product.
 You’ve thus created consumer demand.

 But it doesn’t stop there.
 Once in your store, you also need to make use of retail displays so as to pull your customers through your store.
 Gondola ends are worth using in this instance as they can draw your customers into an aisle that they might not have intended to shop.
 In-store promotions can help too.

 Cross Merchandise to create demand where it might not have been

 While the above two category management actions can help you to cater for and meet consumer demand, there is also an action that can drive it.

 Here we’re talking about the merchandising technique known as cross-merchandising.
 Also referred to as cross-selling, it’s highly tactical and is defined as the practice of displaying complementary products from different categories together.